icssc/peterportal-public-api/docs/GraphQL-API/start_here.md

 ## Documentation

-📃 Checkout our documentation at [api.peterportal.org/graphql-docs/](/graphql-docs/).
+📃 Documentation can be found inside our [GraphQL Playground](/graphql-playground), by clicking the `DOCS` tab on the right-hand side.